Gary M. Lazarus O.D., PhD., F.A.A.O.

-Dr. Lazarus has also had a longstanding interest in cataract and laser/lasik refractive eye surgery, as well as interest in systemic disease and the eye.
-He has been trained extensively over the last 20 years in the diagnosis and management of macular degeneration and has completed certification in the diagnosis and treatment of open angle glaucoma.
+Dr. Lazarus has also had a longstanding interest in cataract and laser/lasik refractive eye surgery, as well as an interest in systemic disease and the eye.
+He has been trained extensively over the last 30 years in the diagnosis and management of macular degeneration, diabetic and hypertensive retinopathy, retina-vitreal interface disease, glaucoma and neuro-ophthalmic disease.
+In 2011, Dr. Lazarus completed a certification in the Diagnosis, Treatment and Management of Open Angle Glaucoma.

-In addition to his many interests in neuro-ophthalmic disease and ophthalmic medicine, Dr. Lazarus received a certification in Aviation Vision from the American Optometric Association.
+In addition to his many interests in neuro-ophthalmic disease, electrophysiology of vision and ophthalmic medicine, Dr. Lazarus received a certification in Aviation Vision from the American Optometric Association.
+This certification enables him to perform the vision examination for the FAA pilot’s physical evaluation.
 This area is related to his research interests in aerospace medicine and physiology.
+Dr. Lazarus is a member of the Aerospace Medical Association.

 Publications and Research